Economy of India: Foreign direct investment

 As the third-largest economy in the world in PPP terms, India has attracted foreign direct investment (FDI).
 During the year 2011, FDI inflow into India stood at $36.5 billion, 51.1% higher than the 2010 figure of $24.15 billion.
 India has strengths in telecommunication, information technology and other significant areas such as auto components, chemicals, apparels, pharmaceuticals, and jewellery.
 Despite a surge in foreign investments, rigid FDI policies were a significant hindrance.
 Over time, India has adopted a number of FDI reforms.
 India has a large pool of skilled managerial and technical expertise.
-The size of the middle-class population stands at 30 crore (300 million) and represents a growing consumer market.
+The size of the middle-class population stands at 300 million and represents a growing consumer market.

 India liberalised its FDI policy in 2005, allowing up to a 100% FDI stake in ventures.
 Industrial policy reforms have substantially reduced industrial licensing requirements, removed restrictions on expansion and facilitated easy access to foreign technology and investment.
 The upward growth curve of the real-estate sector owes some credit to a booming economy and liberalised FDI regime.
 In March 2005, the government amended the rules to allow 100% FDI in the construction sector, including built-up infrastructure and construction development projects comprising housing, commercial premises, hospitals, educational institutions, recreational facilities, and city- and regional-level infrastructure.
 Between 2012 and 2014, India extended these reforms to defence, telecom, oil, retail, aviation, and other sectors.

 From 2000 to 2010, the country attracted $178 billion as FDI.
 The inordinately high investment from Mauritius is due to routing of international funds through the country given significant tax advantages – double taxation is avoided due to a tax treaty between India and Mauritius, and Mauritius is a capital gains tax haven, effectively creating a zero-taxation FDI channel.
 FDI accounted for 2.1% of India's GDP in 2015.

 As the government has eased 87 foreign investment direct rules across 21 sectors in the last three years, FDI inflows hit $60.1 billion between 2016 and 2017 in India.

 Outflows

 Since 2000, Indian companies have expanded overseas, investing FDI and creating jobs outside India.
 From 2006 to 2010, FDI by Indian companies outside India amounted to 1.34 per cent of its GDP.
 Indian companies have deployed FDI and started operations in United States, Europe and Africa.
-The Indian company Tata is United Kingdom's largest manufacturer and private-sector employer.
+The Indian conglomerate Tata Group is United Kingdom's largest manufacturer and private-sector employer.